-Qualtative information based on operational risk framework (OR1) Framework
+Qualitative information based on operational risk framework (OR1) Framework

 In compliance with Basel III requirement of UAE Central Bank, the Bank has decided to adopt Basic Indicator Approach for Operational Risk.
 Operational Risk is the risk of losses resulting from inadequate or failed processes, people and systems or from external events and includes Legal Risk and non-compliance Risk.
 The management of operational risk is governed by the CACIB group policies and related group guidelines under governance texts issued by the bank.
-Operational Risk in CA-CIB is managed by the Operational Risk Management (ORM) under Risk and Permanent Control (RPC).
-Local ORM unit is represented by two persons, one assistant ORM reporting to the Head of ORM, who reports to Chief Risk Officer (CRO).
-Legal Risk is managed by the Head of Legal and Governance.